-For the three months ended March 31, 2017 and 2016, collaboration revenue was \$4.8 million and none, respectively.
-The increase in collaboration revenue was the result of the satisfaction of the delivery of the license and knowhow deliverable identified in our Kowa license and collaboration agreement.
+There was no collaboration revenue for each of the three months ended September 30, 2017 and 2016.
+For the nine months ended September 30, 2017 and 2016, collaboration revenue was \$4.8 million and none, respectively.
+The collaboration revenue in the nine months ended September 30, 2017 was the result of the satisfaction of the delivery of the license and knowhow deliverable identified in the first quarter in 2017 in our Kowa license and collaboration agreement.